NoteDance/Note/README.md

 **picture:https://github.com/NoteDancing/Note-documentation/tree/main/picture/gradient%20attenuation**

-**Use second parallel optimization to train on MNIST,speed was increased by more than 2 times!**
+**Use second parallel optimization to train on MNIST,speed was increased by more than 2 times!Not use parallel optimization to train spending 15s,use parallel optimization to train spending 6.8s.**

 **Tensorflow version:2.9.1**